hipe/tmx/pho_test/README.md

 ## numbering scheme

-This imgained scheme is absurdly optimisitic but whatever.
+This imgained scheme is absurdly optimistic but whatever.
 The utopian ideal is that every test case has a number within the range appropriate for the modality or level of abstraction.